 Rope Dance: Light-Footed Music for All and None

-As a result of the 2016 North Sea Composition Assignment, I wrote a 75 minute suite for bassoon, drums, bass, piano and clarinets.
-I wanted to combine this music with philosophy.
-The field of philosophy is simply too vast to fit into one composition, so I killed my darlings and put all my money on one thing: Friedrich Nietzsche’s notion of the dance and the rope dancer in Thus Spoke Zarathustra.
+As a result of the 2016 North Sea Composition Assignment, I wrote a 75-minute suite for bassoon, drums, bass, piano and clarinets.
+The idea was to combine this music with Nietzsche’s parable of the rope dancer from Thus Spoke Zarathustra.
+I recorded this music in January 2020; it will be released in the Spring of 2021.

-For Nietzsche, the dance stands for freedom and loosing your self-consciousness.
-It stands for a suspension of old habits and thoughts, and not getting stuck with them.
-We need to dance in order to ‘become who we are’.
+For Nietzsche, dance stands for freedom.
+It stands for a suspension of old habits and thoughts and not getting stuck with them.
+Nietzsche wants us to dance in this metaphorical sense: we need to dance in order to ‘become who we are’.
 We should dance when we play music, but also when we write, think, speak, etcetera.
-A rope dancer stands for a person that is not afraid to go different places and to take risks.
+A rope dancer stands for someone who is not afraid to go different places and to take risks.
 His feet are light: he loves the unknown and the distant future – he loves his fate.

 Rope Dance features Bram van Sambeek (bassoon), Martijn Vink (drums), Clemens van der Feen (bass), Bram de Looze (piano) and myself (clarinets/compositions).